 Old Gold Swipes are included in your total number of meals and serve as enhancements to the traditional meals.
 A portion of your Meal Swipes is considered Old Gold.
-In addition to their usage as traditional Meal Swipes, these swipes may be used to purchase combo meals in the following locations: Subway, Chickfil-A, Moe's, Shorty's, Forest Greens, Zick's, Legal Grounds, Einstein's, Starbucks and the Magnolia Room.
+In addition to their usage as traditional Meal Swipes, these swipes may be used to purchase combo meals in the following locations: Chick-fil-A, Einstein's, Forest Greens, Legal Grounds, Magnolia Room, Moe's, Shorty's, Starbucks, Subway, Village Juice and Zick's.